 COVID-19, the disease caused by the novel coronavirus, is a highly contagious disease that causes symptoms that can range from mild (or no) symptoms to severe illness.
-There is a high potential for exposure from persons who are unaware that they are infectious, including other students.
+While no students will be assigned to provide care to patients who are known to have COVID-19, there is still the potential for exposure from persons who are unaware that they are infectious, including other students.
+COVID-19 can cause severe and lasting health complications, including death.

-Individual responses to COVID-19 can range from no symptoms at all, to severe and lasting health complications, including death.
+Everyone is at risk of COVID-19.
+There is currently no vaccine to prevent COVID-19.
 Although anyone who contracts COVID-19 may experience severe complications, the Centers for Disease and Prevention (CDC) has found that individuals with certain underlying health conditions are at higher risk of developing severe complications from COVID-19.
-These medical conditions include chronic lung disease, asthma, conditions that cause a person to be immunocompromised, obesity, diabetes, chronic kidney disease and liver disease.
+These medical conditions include: chronic lung disease, asthma, conditions that cause a person to be immunocompromised, obesity, diabetes, chronic kidney disease and liver disease.
+COVID-19 is believed to spread primarily by coming into close contact with a person who has COVID-19 and may also spread by touching a surface or object that has the virus on it, and then touching one's mouth, nose or eyes.
+Participating in clinical/field experiences, even when wearing recommended PPE, may increase the risk of contracting COVID-19.